 If we look at the engine variants, the Ducati Monster line offers a selection of air-cooled and liquid-cooled L-Twin engines.

-• On the other hand, liquid-cooled engines like in Monster 821 and Monster 1200 deliver a smoother, more refined ride.
+- On the other hand, liquid-cooled engines like in Monster 821 and Monster 1200 deliver a smoother, more refined ride.
+Liquid cooling has become the standard in newer models, offering improved performance, efficiency, and reliability, especially in demanding riding conditions.

 Horsepower is another key factor.
 For example, the Monster 821 has a decently robust 109 horsepower, while the Monster 1200 tops the range, offering 147 horsepower.
 Choose what matches your bike-power needs.

 Additionally, you’ll find the aesthetic appeal of each version unique.
-The stripped-down look of the Monster 696 might be your style, or maybe you’d prefer the aggressive lines and sporty allure of the Monster 1200.
+The stripped-down look of the Monster 696 might be your style—this model is a classic example of a naked bike, with minimal bodywork and an exposed engine that highlights its elemental simplicity.
+Or maybe you’d prefer the aggressive lines and sporty allure of the Monster 1200.
 Ducati truly offer something for everyone in the Monster range.

 It’s important to note that each Monster provides a different riding experience.
 Some models are light and agile, which is great for city riding or beginners.
 Others, like the Monster 1200, provide a high-speed thrill and are more suitable for experienced riders.